tweag/cardano-conformance-testing-of-consensus/docs/design.md

 adversarial, possibly colluding) and validate that a syncing node ends up with the correct chain.
 Whilst the point schedule currently is implemented inside the Haskell node, its declarative nature makes it possible to export this testing method and make it usable across diverse node implementations.

+### Original Proposal

 To this end, we aim at the following:

 1. Refine the point schedule generators to focus less on syncing nodes (which was originally appropriate for Ouroboros Genesis).